dvdsvds/yNet/docs/README_en.md

 ## Introduction

-yNet is an HTTP/HTTPS web framework built with C++20.
+yNet is a lightweight HTTP/HTTPS web framework based on C++20.
 It provides routing, middleware, security, file uploads, WebSocket, template engine, and caching — everything you need for a web server.

 ## Tech Stack